phellipeandrade/discord-bot-daily/README.md

 DATE_FORMAT=YYYY-MM-DD
 ADMIN_IDS=1234567890,0987654321
 YOUTUBE_COOKIE=your-youtube-cookie
+YOUTUBE_COOKIE_FILE=/path/to/cookies.txt
 ```

 `ADMIN_IDS` should list the Discord user IDs that start with admin rights.
 You can also
 edit `serverConfig.json` (either inside `src/` or at the repository root) to manage the list.
 `YOUTUBE_COOKIE` may be required for videos that ask you to sign in to confirm you're not a bot.
 If playback fails, the bot automatically falls back to `ytdl-core`.
 You can set this value in the `.env` file or later using `/setup` with the `cookie` option.
-If a `cookies.txt` file exists in the project root, its contents are also used as the YouTube cookie when `YOUTUBE_COOKIE` is not set.
+If `YOUTUBE_COOKIE` is not set, the bot checks `YOUTUBE_COOKIE_FILE` (default `./dist/cookies.txt` then `./cookies.txt`) and loads it if found.
 The `/setup` command always saves the provided cookie file to `cookies.txt` so it can be reused on the next start.
+The cookie file must follow the "Netscape HTTP Cookie File" format with seven tab‑separated columns (domain, flags, path, secure, expiration, name and value).
+The bot validates and converts this file automatically when present.

 Set `BOT_LANGUAGE` to `en` or `pt-br` to change the bot responses.
 `DAILY_TIME` uses 24h format `HH:MM` and `DAILY_DAYS` follows cron day-of-week